-Some of the tool commands and all of the executables after the proper installation are located in the directory bin/.
+Some of the tool commands and all of the executables after the proper compilation are located in the directory bin/.
 The directory bz/ contains the data for the typical Brillouin zone used for the band-structure plotting.
-In data/, the default databases, atomdata, atomdens and spgrdata, and some example archived data, Cu.tar, Si.tar and Fe.tar, are placed.
+In data/, the default data and some example data are placed.
+To configure the information of the installed directory, type